“Money in Montenegro”

 The exhibition continues with an exhibition of dinars from the Democratic Federal Republic of Yugoslavia, the Federal People’s Republic of Yugoslavia and the Socialist Federal Republic of Yugoslavia.
 The motifs on these banknotes depict work, the state’s renewal, partisans, and symbolise socialism.

 The banknotes with the images of Arif Heralić and Alija Sirotanović are especially attractive.
-They were workers whose characters on the banknotes were the reward for their dedicated work.
-The prominent exhibited banknotes from this period include those with the first depiction of an intellectual on a Yugoslav banknote - Nikola Tesla, and Josip Broz Tito, the lifelong president of Yugoslavia.
+They were workers whose characters on the banknotes were a reward for their dedicated work.
+The prominent exhibited banknotes from this period include those with the first depiction of an intellectual on a Yugoslav banknote - Nikola Tesla, and Josip Broz Tito, the lifelong President of Yugoslavia.

 Part of the permanent exhibition “Money in Montenegro” is a valuable collection of jubilee coins minted in Yugoslavia and money and perpers issued by the CBCG on the occasion of Montenegrin anniversaries.